The Photo Pictorialists of Milwaukee

 — Title of photo

-— Category code: for Print Color, use P-C; Print Photojournalism, P-PJ; Print Monochrome, P-M
+— Category code: for Print Color, use P-C; Print Monochrome, P-M

 An arrow on the back should point to the top of the image.

-All prints, digitals and entry forms (score cards) must be turned in at the April meeting or emailed to Sandra prior to the meeting.
-No exceptions.
+All prints, digitals and entry forms (score cards) must be turned in at the April meeting or emailed to Pauline prior to the meeting.

 When completing the entry form (score card), the bottom section should be an exact duplicate of the top section.
 Leave ID Letter and View # blank on the form.
 Entry forms must also be filled out for digital entries.

-Nature category: Digital only.
-No hand of man in the image.
-Wild animals, not domesticated.
+Nature category: No hand of man in the image.
 Cultivated flowers are allowed, in addition to wildflowers.
-The subject should be presented in its natural environment and should not be moved to a studio location.
 Images captured in greenhouses and botanical gardens are allowed, but no hand of man should be visibly present.
+Zoo and captive animals are allowed that don’t show the hand of man.
+No pets; those may be placed in Open Color or Open Monochrome.

 The storytelling value of an image should be weighed more than the pictorial quality.
 Descriptive titles are recommended for nature images.
 The images may depict observations from all branches of natural history.